axibase/atsd/changelogs/2016_05/README.md

 By default such records with the status `deleted` are not actually removed from ATSD, potentially leaving unnecessary records in ATSD.
 To delete containers after a certain number of days, enter in a positive integer.

 * `Retain deleted container records, days` : containers with a `deleted` status will initially be retained in ATSD for the specified time interval.
 The status of these containers is marked as `deleted`.
-After the interval has passed, the containers will be permanently removed from ATSD.
+After the interval has passed, the containers are permanently removed from ATSD.

 To remove deleted image/volume/network records, enable the `Retain deleted image/volume/network records` checkbox.